Salmandabbakuti/decentragram/README.md

 #### Deploying Subgraph (Optional)

-> Note: Update the `subgraph.yaml` file with the contract address deployed in the previous step.
+> Note: Update the `src/subgraph.yaml` file with the contract address deployed in the previous step.
 Update deploy script with your own subgraph name.
+> Note: Update `subgraphID` In `src/mapping.ts` file with your subgraph slug to deliver notifications to your channel.

 ```